How effective is your company’s recruiting strategy—and your personal contributions to overall goals?

 - Communicates whether teams are meeting goals in staffing urgent positions—as well as shedding insight into why or why not

-- Enables recruiters to identify sources for their best hires
+- Enables recruiters to identify sources for their best hires based on business outcomes

 - Empowers functional leaders to identify areas or departments that need help